 The skills and knowledge acquired in the History major at IU Southeast prepare students for success.
 Like other liberal arts disciplines, history sharpens your ability to think critically, argue logically, conduct research, analyze data, and communicate clearly, both orally and in writing.
 The coursework in history is excellent preparation for entering the professional world or graduate school.

-The History Program has an outstanding faculty with years of teaching experience and research expertise in the history of the United States, Latin America, Asia, and Europe.
+The History program has an outstanding faculty with years of teaching experience and research expertise in the history of the United States, Latin America, Asia, and Europe.
 We are committed to student success and pride ourselves in the quality of our work and our dedication to excellence in our program.
 History classes at IU Southeast are generally small and students will benefit from close mentorship.
+In addition, the 100-percent B.A. provides the same quality while offering students the opportunity to leverage the expertise and perspectives of faculty at multiple IU campuses.

 Willard and Ruth Findling International Study Scholarship